 Saturday: Real Life Diagnostics.
 Part critique, part teach tool, Janice diagnoses reader submitted works in progress and answers questions pertaining to those works.

 Sundays: Writing Prompts.
 Various prompts are offered to inspire and encourage you to write.
 Some are for the fun of it, while others are designed to build a skill or challenge you to push yourself.

-To make navigating the blog easier, there's also an Index with links and descriptions about where to find what you're looking for.
-Making the blog more user-friendly is an ongoing process, and I welcome suggestions, comments, and questions.
+To make navigating the blog easier, there's also a Table of Contents with links and descriptions about where to find what you're looking for.
+Making the site more user-friendly is an ongoing process, and I welcome suggestions, comments, and questions.
 If you're curious about something I've haven't talked about, just ask and I will.